SpongePowered/SpongeDocs/source/about/privacy.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Our site, products and services are all directed to people who are at least 13 years old or older.
-If this server is in the USA, and you are under the age of 13, per the requirements of COPPA (`Children's Online Privacy
+If you are under the age of 13, per the requirements of COPPA (`Children's Online Privacy Protection Act
-Protection Act <https://en.wikipedia.org/wiki/Children%27s_Online_Privacy_Protection_Act>`_), do not use this site.
+<https://en.wikipedia.org/wiki/Children%27s_Online_Privacy_Protection_Act>`_), do not use this site.

 Online Privacy Policy Only